-Water-level changes in bedrock wells followed a pattern similar to those in the East Camp Mine system during 2021.
-All wells exhibited a slowing in the rate of water-level rise, with some declining.
-The changes in water levels continue the trend observed in late 2019 and throughout 2020 and appear to be influenced by the Pilot Project.
+Water-level changes in bedrock wells followed a pattern similar to those in the East Camp Mine system during 2022.
+All wells exhibited a slowing in the rate of water-level rise, with a majority declining.
+The changes in water levels continue the trend observed in late 2019 and throughout 2020-2021 and appear to be influenced by the Pilot Project.
 Table 3.3.1.1 contains yearly water-level changes; figure 3-9 shows changes from 2010 graphically.